Deadline For Companies to Lodge Their Register of Registrable Controllers (RORC) with ACRA's Central Register by 30th June 2021

 was first published on 21st October 2020 and updated on 2nd February 2021.

 *** The RORC filing which was suspended in Sep 2020, has resumed as of 1st Feb 2020.
-All companies and LLPs, unless exempted will be give up to 30th June 2021 to lodge the RORC information with ACRA.
-Any Urgent assistance, users can contact ACRA helpdesk at 62486028**
+All companies and LLPs, unless exempted will be giving up to 30th June 2021 to lodge the RORC information with ACRA.
+For any Urgent assistance, users can contact ACRA helpdesk at 62486028**